 Taking Advantage of Automated Selection Tools for Response Surface ModelingLevel: IntermediateFirst presented on Aug 9, 2016

-Will be presented by Martin Bezener two times in August for your scheduling convenience.
+Was presented by Martin Bezener two times in August.

 Tuesday, August 9th, 2016 at 6:30 am - 7:30 am CDT* (for Europe, Africa, India, the Middle East and western Asia, others welcome!)